jrief/django-websocket-redis/docs/usage.rst

 .. note:: The prefix ``/ws/`` is specified using the configuration setting ``WEBSOCKET_URL``.

-The idea is to let a client subscribe for different channels, so that he only gets notified, when a certain event happens on that channel.
-Currently there are three such events, broadcast notification, user notification and session notification.
-Additionally a client may declare on initialization, on which channels he wishes to publish a message.
-The latter is not that important for a websocket implementation, because this can be achieved using the well known XMLHttpRequest (Ajax) protocols.
+The idea is to let a client subscribe for different channels, so that he only gets notified, when a certain event happens on a channel he is interested.
+Currently there are three such events, *broadcast notification*, *user notification* and *session notification*.
+Additionally, a client may declare on initialization, on which channels he wishes to publish a message.
+The latter is not that important for a websocket implementation, because it can be achieved otherwise, using the well known XMLHttpRequest (Ajax) protocols.

 Typical client JavaScript code may look like::